arunprahbu/arun-codefest/README.md

         1. Enter the room name and click on create room button to create room
         2. After creating a room, the success message will be displayed and automatically hides Send Messages
-            1. Users are allowed to send a message a particular Room.
+            1. Users are allowed to send a message to a particular Room.
             2. Enter the username, Messages in respective fields and click send messages button.
             3. Message will be successfully sent.
         Receive Messages
-            1. Inorder to Receive the webex message, click on the Receive Message button which triggers the incoming message and alert will be shown as "listening to incoming events"
+            1. Inorder to Receive the webex message, click on the Receive Message button which triggers the incoming message event and the alert will be shown as "listening to incoming events"
             2. After that the incoming messages are alerted to the user and displayed in console as well List Room
         1. Clicking on list room tab and List Rooms button displays a maximum of 30 rooms related to the users account.
-        2. Clicking on clear list button clear the lsited rooms on the webpage.
+        2. Clicking on clear list button clear the listed rooms on the webpage.

     Remove Room
         1. Upon clicking on Remove Room tab, enter the exect room name to be removed and clicking on remove room button